Explanation of Benefits for New Employees

 Premium Conversion allows employees who are eligible for FEHB the opportunity to pay for their share of FEHB premiums with pre-tax dollars.
 All employees who enroll in the FEHB Program automatically receive premium conversion tax benefits, unless they waive participation.
-When an employee experiences a qualifying life event (QLE), which includes marriage, child-birth, divorce, etc., changes to their FEHB coverage (including change to self only and cancellation) and premium conversion election may be permitted, so long as they are because of and consistent with the QLEs.
 For more information about premium conversion, please refer to the Premium Conversion Election/Waiver Form and Instructions for Completing the Premium Conversion Form.

 Federal Employees Dental and Vision Program (FEDVIP)

 FEDVIP is a voluntary benefits program, separate and different from the FEHB program.
 Eligible employees and annuitants eligible for FEHB coverage (whether or not enrolled) are eligible to enroll in a dental plan and/or a vision plan.
 The dental plans will provide a comprehensive range of services.
 The vision plans will provide comprehensive eye examinations and coverage for lenses, frames and contact lenses.
 You will pay your premiums with pre-taxed dollars.